Politics of California: Federal representation

-California's two Democratic Senators are Dianne Feinstein and Alex Padilla, serving since 1992 and 2021, respectively.
+California is currently represented in the U.S. Senate by Democrats Alex Padilla, serving since 2021, and Adam Schiff, serving since 2024.

 California is part of the United States District Court for the Northern District of California, the United States District Court for the Central District of California, the United States District Court for the Southern District of California, and the United States District Court for the Eastern District of California in the federal judiciary.
-The district's cases are appealed to the San Franscico-based United States Court of Appeals for the Ninth Circuit.
+The district's cases are appealed to the San Francisco-based United States Court of Appeals for the Ninth Circuit.